Howard-GitHub/PostItNoteToDoList/README.md

 ## A to-do-list web application that utilizes post-it-notes and gives flexibility to divide tasks into separate sections.

-This to-do-list application allows the user to create post it note sections at the starting dashboard, and multiple post-it-note to-do-lists can be created in each section.
-Each section can be given a title to categorize.
+This to-do-list application allows the user to create post-it-note sections at the starting dashboard, and multiple post-it-note to-do-lists can be created in each section.
+Each section can be given a title for labeling categories.
 The post-it-note to-do-lists contain the tasks and can contain a header to futher categorize tasks.
-Sections, to-do-lists, tasks, and the to-dio-list headers are also removable.
+Sections, to-do-lists, tasks, and the to-do-list headers are also removable.
 This application gives control over the division of tasks, providing for flexibility in organization.
-All changes made on the application are saved, meaning when the application is ran again or when the application is refreshed, the changes made on the application stay.
+All changes made on the application are saved, meaning when running the application again or when refreshing the application, the changes made on the application stay.

 ## Installation
 1. Install Node.js